hash-define-organization/hash.bin/README.md

 ➡️ Your <b>PR</b> must be valid.

-➡️ Don't just copy and paste code from other website/blogs .
+➡️ Refrain from simply copying code from websites or blogs.

-➡️ Submitting someone else work will be reported as 🔴spam.
+➡️ Submitting someone else work will be reported as 🔴 spam.

 ➡️ Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details about the process for submitting pull requests to us.